five-hundred twenty-five thousand moments so dear,

 This play provides examples of:

 Ambiguous Gender: Angel.
-An unusual case, as it isn't because of androgyny, but because Angel is male-bodied, dating a gay man, dresses like a drag queen, acts femininely, and is hinted to prefer the pronoun "she".
+An unusual case, as it isn't because of androgyny, but because Angel is DMAB, dating a gay man, dresses like a drag queen, acts femininely, and is hinted to prefer the pronoun "she" (but apparently doesn't mind masculine pronouns, since Collins sometimes uses them).
 Her actual gender is never explicitly stated, so interpretations of her range from crossdresser to transfeminine to everything in between.

-Ambiguously Brown: Mimi is said to be Latina, but since her first actress was half-black, other portrayals have ranged from fully-black to even white.
+Ambiguously Brown: Mimi is said to be Latina, but since one of the first actress to play her was half-black, other portrayals have ranged from fully-black to even white.

 Anything That Moves: Maureen seems to fall prey to this trope, perhaps best personified when she sings: "Ever since puberty / Everybody stares at me / Boys, girls, I can't help it, baby!"